AuthMe/AuthMeReloaded/docs/config.md

         # Independent from useDialogUi; you may enable either or both options.
         # On non-Paper/Folia platforms this option has no effect.
         usePreJoinDialogUi: true
+        preJoinDialog:
+            # Show a cancel button in Paper/Folia pre-join dialogs.
+            # If disabled, players must submit the dialog or disconnect instead.
+            showCancelButton: true
+            # Allow closing Paper/Folia pre-join dialogs with Escape.
+            # If disabled, the dialog stays open until it is submitted,
+            # cancelled, or the timeout disconnects the player.
+            allowCloseWithEscape: false
     # Enable to display the welcome message (welcome.txt) after a login
     # You can use colors in this welcome.txt + some replaced strings:
     # {PLAYER}: player name, {ONLINE}: display number of online players,